geokaralis/go-robin/README.md

 Upon deploying Robin creates instances of itself in the cloud, inside the various services it communicates to, as a separate process.
 It establishes a connection with those instances sending a very small payload, to inform those self-instances that it's still alive, at a variable amount of time.
 When Robin goes down, another service's Robin instance takes control, providing load balancing, as the robin-daemon tries to bring Robin back to life.
 Thus, Robin running at the os level provides resiliency to the system.

 ### Building
-To build Robin run
+To build Robin, from the project directory, simply run:
 ```
 make install
 ```
-from the project directory.
-That creates an executable at the bin directory, of your go path, named robin_core.
+Then find and run the compiled binaries at the bin directory of your Go path.